Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Whether keeping the card and continuing to pay its $95 annual fee is worth it will depend on your travel habits and goals.
 For me, the answer to if it’s worth it is a firm “yes.”
 Here’s why.

 More Available Award Seats

 I’ve kept my Chase United Explorer card year after year because of one single perk – access to more available award seats.
 This has come in handy so many times because my family and I regularly fly United Airlines.

 It’s hard to put a monetary value on a benefit like this, but I can assure you it takes some of the headache out of searching for award tickets, especially if you’re traveling with family or friends and need multiple award seats.

 I’m happy to pay a $95 annual fee for the extra assurance that I’ll likely be able to find an award ticket that fits my travel plans, even if I’m looking to fly last minute.

 Chase United Explorer cardholders and any travel companions on the same reservation will get priority boarding on United Airlines operated flights.
 This way, you can board the plane before lots of other passengers and get situated.

 It can be especially useful when you’re traveling with kids because you don’t have the added hassle of competing for overhead bin space.
 It makes for a less stressful journey!
 And when I’m traveling, anything I can do to make life easier is a win in my book.

-Day passes usually cost $59 each to access one of 45+ lounge locations.
-But when you have the Chase United Explorer card, you’ll find 2 passes loaded to your account upon card opening, then every year you renew the card.
+Day passes usually cost $59 each to access one of over 45 lounge locations.
+But when you have the Chase United Explorer card, you’ll find 2 passes (one-time use) loaded to your account upon card opening, then every year you renew the card.

 If you want to learn more about United Airlines miles, check out: